 But me being me, I rallied!
 I continued on with treatments because I truly believed they were working.
 And they were!
 After my mastectomy, the breast pathology showed 1mm of cancer left in the breast (a pencil point).
 The confusion on the imaging had arisen from scar tissue and other past treatment aspects.

-I write this four months after my surgery.
-I am undergoing immunotherapy treatments for a little longer, but now they are only for preventative purposes.
+I wrote this epiloque this four months after my surgery.
+I am undergoing immunotherapy treatments until November 2022, but now they are only for preventative purposes.
 I've been told that my prognosis is excellent and my doctors are thrilled.

 So, is this the end?
 I hope its the end of cancer!
 Yet, it's not the end of my story.
-For in many ways, it's a new beginning.
-A new way to live.
-A new way to heal.
-And I will be continuing to share this all with YOU!
+For in many ways, it's a new beginning and the next stage of my healing that I will be continuing to share with YOU again starting in 2022!